 The construction of the Palace began at the beginning of the nineteenth century commissioned by William I of the Netherlands.
 During the reign of King Leopold II the palace was remodelled and the façade was changed completely.
 These were the last restorations done to the Palace.

-From 1965 the Palais Royal de Bruxelles is open to the public normally from the 21 July (the national bank holiday) until the beginning of September.
+Since 1965 the Palais Royal de Bruxelles is open to the public normally from the 21 July (the national bank holiday) until the beginning of September.
 The Palace opens from Tuesday until Sunday at 10:30 am and closes at 5 pm.
 On Monday the Palace is closed.

 If you are in Brussels for the summer, we recommend visiting this beautiful dwelling where you’ll be able to explore many of the building’s rooms.